rhowell/clj-crawl/README.md

 ## Pre-reqs

-PostgreSQL 9.4+ - The crawl frontier keeps the list of to be crawled pages in Postgres Cassandra 2+ - All pages are indexed into Cassandra along with related meta-data Java 8+ JRE - For Clojure
+- **PostgreSQL 9.4+**: The crawl frontier keeps the list of to be crawled pages in Postgres
+- **Cassandra 2+**: All pages are indexed into Cassandra along with related meta-data Java 8+ JRE - For Clojure

 ## License